pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32469I_EVAL/Applications/FreeRTOS/FreeRTOS_Queues/readme.txt

 @par Application Description

-This directory contains a set of source files that implement an application that uses message queues with CMSIS RTOS API
+How to use message queues with CMSIS RTOS API.

-This application creates two threads that send and receive an incrementing number to/from a queue.
+This application creates two threads that send and receive an incrementing number to/from a queue, as following:
 One thread acts as a producer and the other as the consumer.
 The consumer has a higher priority than the producer and is set to block on queue reads.
 The queue only has space for one item - as soon as the producer posts a